-Katie Hood Morgan is an independent curator, writer, and cultural producer based in San Francisco, CA.
+Katie Hood Morgan is a curator, writer, and cultural producer based in San Francisco, CA.

 In her previous role as Curator of Exhibitions and Public Programs at SFAI, she managed all curatorial operations and programming for SFAI's galleries, including the first year of programming at SFAI's new Fort Mason campus.
-She has organized over a dozen major exhibitions with SFAI, several of which have been accompanied by catalogs.
-Recent highlights include solo projects by Will Brown, Bill Fontana, Mariana Castillo Deball, Doug Hall, and Jill Magid, as well as the group exhibition ENERGY THAT IS ALL AROUND: Mission School: Chris Johanson, Margaret Kilgallen, Alicia McCarthy, Barry McGee, Ruby Neri (2013).
-Additionally, in this role Katie oversaw SFAI’s Visiting Artists and Scholars lecture series, hosting dozens of international artists and creative leaders including: Ron Nagle, Mike Henderson, Lucy Lippard, Marc-Olivier Wahler, Simone Lee, Geoffrey Farmer, and Dara Birnbaum.
+She organized over a dozen major exhibitions, several of which have been accompanied by catalogs.
+Recent highlights include solo projects by Bill Fontana, Mariana Castillo Deball, Doug Hall, and Jill Magid, as well as the group exhibition ENERGY THAT IS ALL AROUND: Mission School: Chris Johanson, Margaret Kilgallen, Alicia McCarthy, Barry McGee, Ruby Neri.
+Additionally, in this role Katie oversaw SFAI’s Visiting Artists and Scholars lecture series, hosting dozens of international artists and creative leaders including: Ron Nagle, Lucy Lippard, Marc-Olivier Wahler, Mel Chin, Simone Lee, and Dara Birnbaum.

 Katie holds a MA in Curatorial Practice from California College of the Arts, San Francisco, and a BFA in the History of Art and Visual Culture from UC Santa Cruz.
-She has contributed to programming and curatorial projects at a variety of institutions including the Oakland Museum of California, the M. H. de Young Museum, SFMOMA, and the Massachusetts Museum of Contemporary Art.
+She has contributed to programming and curatorial projects at institutions including the Oakland Museum of California, the de Young Museum, SFMOMA, and the Massachusetts Museum of Contemporary Art.